 What is dementia?

-Information on how someone receives a diagnosis of dementia is laid out in a Somerset Dementia Diagnostic Pathway.
+Information on how someone receives a diagnosis of dementia is laid out in a Somerset Dementia Diagnostic Pathway which will be updated in 2018.

-- Nationally, dementia costs society an estimated £26 billion a year nationally; more than the costs of cancer, heart disease or stroke (Alzheimer’s Society, 2014).
+- Nationally, dementia costs society an estimated £26 billion a year; more than the costs of cancer, heart disease or stroke (Alzheimer’s Society, 2014).

 - There are a number of key risk factors for dementia.
-These relate to: Ageing; Gender; Genetics; Learning disabilities; Ethnicity; Lifestyle.
-Public awareness of these risk factors is low.
+These relate to: Ageing; Gender; Genetics; Learning disabilities; Ethnicity.
+In addition pre-existing medical conditions such as Parkinson’s disease, stroke, type 2 diabetes and high blood pressure increase the risk of developing dementia.
+Work is being done to increase public awareness of risk factors.

-- Nationally and in Somerset, dementia is now (2015) considered the leading cause of death overall and amongst women
+- Nationally and in Somerset, dementia is considered the leading cause of death overall and amongst women accounting for 12% of deaths (2016) and is the underlying cause of death for 15% of deaths

-- 1 in 3 people who die after the age of 65 have dementia
+- 1 in 14 people over the age of 65 have dementia, and 1 in 6 people over the age of 80.

 - 59% of people know someone with dementia (British Social Attitudes survey 2015)